![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Roman tombstone in the staircase of the town hall. |

 For its tiny size Otricoli is an extraordinarily urban sort of place, perched on a hill in the last few southern miles of Umbria, 10 km northwest of Calvi dell' Umbria, and (along the ancient Via Flaminia) 16 km south of Narni and 9 km north of Magliano Sabina across the border in the Lazio.
-It is essentially built of Roman stone from its Roman predecessor, Ocriculum; as the Roman empire decayed into the Dark Ages, it was safer to move the town from the plain of the Tiber to the top of a hill a couple of miles north.
+It is essentially built of Roman stone from its Roman predecessor Ocriculum; as the Roman empire decayed into the Dark Ages, it was safer to move the town from the plain of the Tiber to the top of a defensible hill a mile to the north.
 The spoils of Ocriculum call attention to themselves thruout the town, with as many as a thousand individual stones readily visible, often carved or inscribed, and surely many more inside walls and in basements: Otricoli is thus a sort of open-air museum.

 On two separate occasions I had the good fortune of spending half an afternoon in Otricoli; I haven't exhausted the sights by any means.
 A proper website will be trickling onsite, in addition to my diary entries (Oct.
-22, 1997 • May 1, 2004), which include several more photos, among them some of Ocriculum; and for fuller information, see the websites in the navigation bar at the foot of this page, of course.
+22, 1997 • May 1, 2004), which include several more photos, among them some of Ocriculum; and for fuller information, see the websites in the navigation bar at the foot of this page: Key to Umbria is particularly good.

 |